CernVM-FS on Supercomputers

 shared file system.

-Because there is only a single file for every node, the parallelism of the cluster file system can be exploited and all the requests from CernVM-FS circumvent the cluster file system’s meta-data server(s).
+Because there is only a single file for every node, the parallelism of the cluster file system can be exploited and all the requests from CernVM-FS circumvent the cluster file system’s metadata server(s).
+That can be a very large advantage because very often the metadata server is the bottleneck under typical workloads.